What are the best hinges for Saloon Doors?

 Based on your door opening size we will choose a Bommer 7811, 7812, or 7818.
 Feel free to call to talk about which option will work best for you.

-The Bommer 7811 allow for the most minimal gaping.
+The Bommer 7811 allows for the most minimal gaping.
 This hardware has a bottom hinge that sits on the floor and mounts to the floor with a bottom gap of 9/16" door to floor.
-The top hinge mounts to the header and has the option of either being flushed or recessed.
-A flush header mount has a gap of 3/8" while a recessed mount has a gap of 1/4" door to header.
+The top hinge mounts to the header- flush is the preferred mounting option leaving a gap of 3/8".

 The Bommer 7812 varies from the Bommer 7811 in that the bottom hinge sits on the floor BUT mounts to the jamb.
-This makes the gap between door and floor 11/16".
-The top hinge mounts to the header and has the option of either being flushed or recessed.
-A flush header mount has a gap of 3/8" while a recessed mount has a gap of 1/4" door to header.
+This is the most POPULAR option.
+This makes the gap between the door and floor 11/16".
+The top hinge mounts to the header- flush is the preferred mounting option leaving a gap of 3/8".

 Please Note: Not every hardware type is available on every door style or size.
 The website will determine what hardware is a fit for your chosen door design and sizing.